oxidecomputer/sb2_poc/blog.md

 chip is fully locked down and also extract the device secret.
 Because this issue exists in ROM there is no known workaround besides not using ISP.
 This has been assigned [CVE-2022-22819](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-22819).
-Finding two separate issues in the same chip only strengthens the Oxide assertion that keeping code proprietary does not improve product security and hardware manufacturers such as NXP should make their ROM source available for customer review.
+Finding two separate issues in the same chip only strengthens Oxide's assertion that keeping code proprietary does not improve product security and hardware manufacturers such as NXP should make their ROM source available for customer review.